Bethany Lily April Tugs At Bikini Top In Sultry New Instagram Pic

 “I smell the ocean breeze, but you’re pure fire,” exclaimed a fan.

-In addition, the sensation shared another bikini pic on February 3, that time tugging at her top with her left thumb.
+The sensation shared another bikini pic on February 3, as she was tugging at her top with her left thumb.
 The pink ensemble was crocheted with white daisies on her chest and on her bottoms, which also featured small tassels that fell down her hips.
 Bethany smiled with her lips closed and tilted her head to the right while her hair was worn down and brushed behind her shoulders.
-She was photographed outside and stood on a green lawn.
+She was photographed outside while standing on a green lawn.